MinecraftForge/MinecraftForge/docs/NewFML.md

 Runtime coremod code (code that has been injected) is Java as usual.

-## Background loading thread
+## Background Loading Thread

 Early in loading, a background thread is triggered which will perform scanning tasks for common resources, such as @Mod instances and other annotations.
 This thread will also be responsible for loading any cached resources, either those defined at build time or pre-computed from previous runs.
 It may also be tasked with writing those precomputed resources.

-There will be a IPreLoaderJobProvider that will allow extension of the scope of these tasks
+There will be a IPreLoaderJobProvider that will allow extension of the scope of these tasks.